ansys/pysystem-coupling/doc/source/users_guide/syc_datamodel.rst

 This example shows the hierarchy of "objects" in the System Coupling data model.
 Such objects hold a collection of primitive settings and/or further "child" objects.
 The primitive settings are named values of type ``integer``, ``boolean``, ``string``, etc. In this example:

-* Highlighed items represent objects for which only one unnamed instance may appear at that level of the hierarchy ("singletons").
+* Highlighted items represent objects for which only one unnamed instance may appear at that level of the hierarchy ("singletons").
-* Non-highlighted items represent objects for which multipile named instances may exist.
+* Non-highlighted items represent objects for which multiple named instances may exist.

   .. note::
     In general, object names may be freely chosen.
 The exception is the ``side`` object, for which exactly two instances exist, with the fixed names ``One`` and ``Two``.